Hart-Dole-Inouye Federal Center

 Dating to 1866, the Hart-Dole-Inouye Federal Center has also been known as the Battle Creek Federal Center, the Percy Jones Army Hospital, the Battle Creek Sanitarium, and the Western Health Reform Institute.
 In 2003, the Federal Center was given its current name in honor of three former U.S. Senators who were patients there during World War II: Philip Hart of Michigan, Robert Dole of Kansas, and Daniel Inouye of Hawaii.

-Building Hours and Access The complex is open Monday through Friday from 6:30 a.m. to 5 p.m. (except Federal holidays).
-All visitors must submit to security screening and present a valid identity card (such as a state driver's license or Federal ID) before entering the building.
+Building Hours and Access The complex is open 6:30 a.m. to 5 p.m., Monday through Friday (except federal holidays).
+All visitors must submit to security screening and present a valid identity card (such as a state driver's license or federal ID) before entering the building.
 Cell phones, cameras, and laptop computers are permitted; laptops will be recorded with a property pass.
-The main entrance is in Building 2 on Washington Avenue.
+The main entrance is in Building 2 on Washington Ave.

 - Snack Bar – Building 2, first floor.
 Hours: Monday – Thursday, 7 a.m.– 3:30 p.m.; Friday, 7 a.m.– 3 p.m.

 History and Architectural Features Designed in the Italian Renaissance Revival style popular for early 20th Century academic buildings, the facility has been well-maintained for future generations.
-The facility features murals by J.J.
-Haidt, Ionic and Corinthian columns, imported Italian marble, and decorative moldings and ceilings.
+The facility features J.J.
+Haidt murals, Ionic and Corinthian columns, imported Italian marble, and decorative moldings and ceilings.
 The center consists of 22 buildings on 24 acres, all of which were recently added to the National Register of Historic Places.

-Tours Weekday tours of the Federal Center are offered by appointment only.
+Tours Weekday tours of the Federal Center are offered by appointment only during normal business hours.
 For more information, call the Defense Logistics Information Service Public Affairs Office at (269) 961-7015.
 All visitors’ names are required in advance, and a photo ID for each is needed on the day of the tour.

 The shortcut for this page is www.gsa.gov/hdifedctr.